 Biology is the study of living organisms and their structure, life-cycles, adaptations and environment.
 There are loads of career paths if you take Biology at school – you don’t need to become a Biologist!
 Biology is a key subject for a lot of STEM jobs, including things like healthcare and jobs involving plants and animals.
 It’s also useful for jobs like physiotherapy, psychology and teaching.
 As well as gaining knowledge all this biological, you’ll also develop research, problem solving and analytical skills, and as you often work in groups in Biology you’ll gain skills in team work too!

-Maths is the study of numbers, calculations, shapes and equations.
-It’s a core subject in schools so it’s likely you’ll study it up to Nat 4/5 and maybe Higher too!
-Maths is much more than just a compulsory subject and there are loads of possibilities if you study Maths at school and beyond – you don’t need to become a Maths Teacher!
-Maths is a key subject for a lot of STEM jobs, including things like accounting, engineering and jobs in the civil service.
+Maths is the study of numbers, patterns, calculations, shapes and equations.
+It is the language of logic and problem solving.
+It’s a core subject in schools so it’s likely you’ll study it up to Nat 4/5 and maybe Higher and Advanced Higher too!
+Maths is central to many of the skills that are required in the modern workforce and there are loads of possibilities if you study Maths at school and beyond.
+Maths is a key subject for a lot of STEM jobs, including the obvious things like accounting, finance and engineering, but also data journalism and health care systems.
+Most organisations expect the analytical and reasoning skills that form 'mathematical thinking'.
 In addition to gaining specific knowledge of scientific, mathematic and abstract problems, you'll also gain skills in planning projects, presenting data and managing budgets.

 Computing Science is the study of computers and computing concepts which includes hardware and software.
 At school Computing Science brings together parts of technology, science and creative digital media, and you’ll learn about things like different computer languages, coding, algorithms and much more!
 There are lots of roles you can look into if you enjoy Computing at school including being an App Developer, an Ethical Hacker or working in Cyber Security.
 As well as the core course knowledge you’ll gain through school you will also gain lots of skills in analytical thinking, but also in creativity and communication as you brainstorm ideas and speak to others about computing (who might not be as savvy as you)!